nesi/perf-training/_lessons/python-scatter/01-profiling.md

 ```
 python -m cProfile -o output.pstats scatter.py
 ```
 in your Slurm script or when running interactively.
+Options `-m cProfile -o output.pstats` call the cProfile library and save the profiling data in file *output.pstat*.
 Additional arguments can be passed to the *scatter.py* at the end if needed.

 Notice the `-m cProfile -o output.pstats` in the above command.
 This enables profiling and stores the profiling results in a file called *output.pstats*.